-For Curio Standard and Professional customers, the tools palette includes a brush and eraser tool so you can sketch out an idea or drawing.
+The tools palette includes a brush and eraser tool so you can sketch out an idea or drawing.

 Inevitably, while brainstorming or thinking through an idea, you may need to sketch something out when the keyboard just won't do.
 Fortunately, Curio has a scribble mode with sketching tools built right in, so you don't have to stop and launch another application when inspiration strikes.